Imran4424/Machine-Learning-Models/README.md

 ## Essential mathematics for ML

 The important mathematics for machine learning.
 This list is sorted by the importance rate.
-The first item on the list is most important
+The first item on the list is the most important

 - Linear Algebra
 - Multivariative Calculus